Aware Senior Care Blog

 By Tim Murray, Aware Senior Care President & Co-Founder

-Thoughtful and Unique Gift Ideas for Elderly Loved Ones
+Thoughtful and Unique Gift Ideas for Seniors

 Find photos that represent special memories or special people – amazing vacations, a grand child’s birthday party, a family reunion.
 Print and frame the photos – or, if the photos are already printed, new frames may be in order.
 Photos capturing a lifetime of memories help remind seniors of their precious place in our hearts.

 My mother, Emily, has at least 7 photo albums from various seasons of her life.
 She loves them and occasionally she gets them out to reminisce.
 A few years ago, we gave her several little photo albums, including one filled with photos from some of her world travels with my dad, Jack.
 Those albums were simple and inexpensive, and they remain some of her favorite gifts.